Shaurya000-png/Uber-Like-App-MAD-Project-/README.md

 The codebase intentionally keeps the early MVP flow and the later CarPool Connect flow together to show the project evolution.
 Do not commit `local.properties`; Android Studio should generate it locally for each machine.
+The manifest keeps a placeholder Maps key so no private key is published.
 ## License

 This repository is kept as a college project archive and learning reference.